ClearMotion/take-home-2/README.md

 ### Sample Data

-You can find two folders in this repository, they are training data and test data, respectively.
+You can find two folders in this repository, they are training data and testing data, respectively.
 Each folder contains multiple CSV files, and each of them was extracted from a real drive session of the exact same car with same suspension controller settings.

 Each CSV file is organized as follows: